kahlil/grunt-guides/scripts/01-getting-started.md

 ## Create a package.json File

+Next, we have to create a package.json file.
 Open your project folder in your favorite text editor and create a new file called package.json.

-This file will store all the names of the programs that you will install with the `npm` command.
+This file will store all the names and version numbers of the programs that you will install with the `npm` command.

 You can optionally also keep meta data in there like the project name and a version number and later on use that data in Grunt tasks.